-Among current antennas, we see the best recommendations for the Terk HDTVa (*Est. $40) .
+Among current antennas, we see great recommendations for the Terk HDTVa (Est. $40) .
 It uses a V-shaped, log-periodic antenna for UHF reception and rabbit ears for VHF.
 It also includes a 12-decibel amplifier, making it useful as a suburban antenna.
-Although the manufacturer doesn't specify a reception range, HDTVAntennaLabs.com pegs it at about 45 miles.
-For those in high-signal areas, Terk also offers the antenna without an amplifier as the HDTVi (*Est. $30) .
+Although the manufacturer doesn't specify a reception range, HDTV Antenna Labs pegs it at about 45 miles.
+For those in high-signal areas, Terk also offers the antenna without an amplifier as the HDTVi (Est. $30) .

 One negative for most consumers, except those in areas where multipath interference is a problem, is that the Terk HDTVa is highly directional.
 According to posts on AVSForum.com, that means some might need to fuss with the HDTVa more than they'd like.
-User reviews are extensive, with more than 1,000 each at HDTVAntennaLabs.com and Amazon.com.
-Most are positive, although the Terk does have its detractors, as do most indoor antennas.
+User reviews are extensive, and mostly positive, although the Terk HDTVa does have its detractors -- as do most indoor antennas.

-The Winegard SS-3000 (*Est. $50) also has its fans.
-DTVConversionHelp.com gives it a small edge over competing choices, mainly for its ability to provide better VHF coverage.
+The Winegard SS-3000 (Discontinued) also has its fans.
+TVConversionHelp.com gives it a small edge over competing choices, mainly for its ability to provide better VHF coverage.
 However, a thread on AVSForum.com notes that while its performance on the high VHF band is fine, performance on low VHF is only fair.
 Still, roundup author "EscapeVelocity" reports that the SS-3000 works well at his location, which is about 45 miles from TV transmitters.